deadtoadroad/arg-ensure/readme.md

 ## Extensions

-Creating your own guard clause is easy to do.
+Creating your own guard clauses is easy to do.

 ```csharp
 public static class ArgExtensions